TriyaSS/Triya_Portfolio/index.md

 ![Headstone Image](logo.svg)

-# Final Milestone
+# **Final Milestone**

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe ADD </iframe>

 For your final milestone, explain the outcome of your project.
 Key details to include are:
-For my final milestone, I have successfully _____.
-My biggest triumphs included ___.
+For my final milestone, I have successfully created my medicine reminders module, as well as added a module for .
+My biggest triumphs included getting my .
 Through this process, I have learnt: how to use a raspberry pi display and how to install a camera feature into it, how to operate in the command prompt and use linux commands, how to format a website and how to embed and create my own modules.
 In the future, I hope I can further expand on my knowledge of python and use of the command prompt terminal!

 - What you've accomplished since your previous milestone